jacksoneshbaugh/BitwiseOperations/README.md

 #### Task

 In C, write a program that takes in an IPv4 address and a subnet mask and finds and outputs the network address that the IPv4 address lives in.
+For an example, check the `Chapter 3` folder.

 <details>
     <summary>Stuck?
 Grab a hint.</summary>